tomellis/nagios-eucalyptus/README.md

 ## Add your check in Nagios

-### Check Loopback

-This will check how many loopback devices are available.
-It should be used on the Storage Controller / Node Controller.

-<pre><code>
-define service{
-        use                             generic-service         ; Name of service template to use hostgroup_name                  Eucalyptus Servers
-        service_description             Check loopback device availability
-        check_command                   check_nrpe_command!check_loopback
-}

-</code></pre>

-### Check libvirtd

-On Xen / KVM based Cloud, you should check that libvirt daemon is running on your Node Controllers

-<pre><code>
-define service{
-        use                             generic-service         ; Name of service template to use hostgroup_name                  Eucalyptus NC
-        service_description             Check libvirtd service
-        check_command                   check_nrpe_command!check_libvirtd
-}

-</code></pre>

 ### Check Eucalyptus cloud service

 The cloud service is running on your Cloud Controller, Storage Controller, Walrus.

 <pre><code>
 define service{
         use                             local-service         ; Name of service template to use